Teenage marriage

-Teenage marriage is the union of two adolescents, ranging from ages 13 to 19.
-Many factors contribute to teenage marriage such as love, teenage pregnancy, religion, security, wealth, family, peer pressure, arranged marriage, economical and/or political reasons, social advancement, and cultural reasons.
-Studies have shown that teenage married couples are often less advantageous, may come from broken homes, may have little education, and work low status jobs in comparison with those that marry after adolescence.
+Teenage marriage is the union of two adolescents between the ages of 13 and 19.
+Many factors contribute to teenage marriage, such as love, teenage pregnancy, religion, security, wealth, family, peer pressure, arranged marriage, economic and/or political reasons, social advancement, and cultural reasons.
+Studies have shown that teenage married couples are often disadvantaged, may come from broken homes, may have little education, and work in low-status jobs and lead a poor economic life in comparison with those that marry after adolescence.

 A majority of teenage marriages may suffer from complications, with many ending in divorce.
 In the United States, half of teenage marriages dissolve within 15 years of the marriage.
-The rate of teenage marriage is on a decreasing trend, perhaps due to many new options for choice that are available to those that may be considering teenage marriage.
+The rate of teenage marriage is on a decreasing trend, perhaps due to the many new options that are available to those considering teenage marriage.

 In the 21st century, teenage marriage is largely unrecognized or illegal in most countries, as most laws classify it as child abuse.
 Teenage marriage continues to be most prevalent in culturally or geographically isolated parts of the world, and it seems to be decreasing in areas where modern ideas of education are prevalent within the population.

 Background

 The legal status of circumstances surrounding teenage marriage varies from one geographical area or chronological era to the next.
 Marriage has often been used as a tool to create allegiances or agreements, rather than an emotional union between two people.
-Almost every country has a legal minimum age for marriage, which can range from 12 in some Latin American countries, to 22 in China.
-The age requirement is most commonly 16 for women, and 18 for men.
-Despite laws concerning the age of marriage, tradition may usually take precedence, and marriage can continue to occur at younger ages.
-In many African and Asian continent countries, as much as two-thirds of teenage women are or have been married.
-In many nations, marriage of a young daughter could ease economic situations within the family, or alleviate concerns over illegitimate children, considered a dishonor to the family in some cultures.
+Almost every country has a legal minimum age for marriage, which can range from 12 in some Latin American countries to 22 in China.
+The age requirement is most commonly 16 for women and 18 for men.
+Despite laws concerning the age of marriage, tradition may usually take precedence, and marriage can continue to take place at younger ages.
+In many African and Asian countries, as many as two-thirds of teenage women are or have been married.
+In many nations, the marriage of a young daughter could ease a family's economic position, or alleviate concerns over illegitimate children, considered a dishonor to the family in some cultures.
 However, younger brides can often suffer physical and/or psychological damage, according to a UNICEF report.

-Historically, most marriages in historic Western culture have had a later age of marriage and an emphasis on the nuclear family.
-The percentage of women ages 15–19 who are married in the United States is 3.9%, while in the Democratic Republic of the Congo the percentage is 74%.
-In the U.S., teenage marriages show to have declined significantly after the mid-20th century, but experienced resurgence in the 1990s, according to the U.S. Census Bureau.
+Historically in Western culture, marriages have been performed at a later age, with an emphasis on the nuclear family.
+The percentage of women aged 15–19 who are married in the United States is 3.9%, while in the Democratic Republic of the Congo, the percentage is 74%.
+In the U.S., teenage marriages declined significantly after the mid-20th century but underwent a resurgence in the 1990s, according to the U.S. Census Bureau.
 Census data from 2000 show that 4.5% of U.S. 15- to 19-year-olds were married, up from 3.4% in 1990.
-While an increase of almost 50%, it was still far below the 9.5% recorded in 1950.
+While this was an increase of almost 50%, it was still far below the 9.5% recorded in 1950.